marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_005.png)

-The same principles apply when capturing a render to texture: The attribute @type of {jit.gl.node} must be set to "float16" of "float32".
+The same principles apply when capturing a render to texture: The attribute @type of {jit.gl.node} must be set to "float16" of "float32" if we want to further process the images.

 ![](./images/visual-quality_037.png)